Skip to content

 Instagram: @fromtherooftops.art

 My Instagram feed is full of photographers and models I follow complaining about how “Instagram took down another photo.”
 Many artists feel entirely let down by Instagram.
+If you want to really hear some complaints, try the Threads app!

 But Instagram does not purport to be an art-friendly place.
 It is simply trying to grow your dwell time on the platform.
 The more you hang out on Instagram, the more ads you are exposed to.
 Instagram’s primary business is not allowing you to share your images and videos with the world.
 Instead, it sells your data to its advertisers.
 You are what they sell.

 Read that again!
 Instagram prioritizes profits over community.
 If its algorithms believe your content could scare users away from the platform, you will be suppressed.
 Some call this suppression a shadowban.
+It’s especially frustrating that you can’t speak to a human at Instagram unless you are a big advertiser.

 But here’s the rub—Instagram is not consistent with violators.
 At this time, my @fromtherooftops.art Instagram account is suppressed, and I have been told so in my notifications.
 Additionally, you cannot find my account if you search for it, nor will you see any of my items appear as recommendations.
+(If this has changed, it’s because I removed the offending photo.)

 This is the screen that explains my punishment.
 The red arrow shows the offending images: